 1 medium head organic purple cabbage

-2 teaspoons Himalayan sea salt
+2 teaspoons Himalayan pink salt

 1 large peeled orange-white pith removed